-Kid Manners are More Than Please and Thank You
+Develop Your Kid’s Manners Beyond Please and Thank You

 Having good manners is an incredibly important life skill.

-Here are what I consider to be the 10 most important manners for kids and a quick blurb about WHY they are important:
+Here are what I consider to be the 11 most important manners for kids and my reasons WHY they are important.

 - Say please.
 (Shows consideration for others.)